apryakhin/legion.stanford.edu/debugging.md

 as well as the number of colors, these checks can take arbitrarily long and may degrade performance.
-Due to the extreme performance cost associated with these checks, the `-hl:disjointness` flag will only perform the checks when the runtime is compiled in debug mode, and will result in a runtime warning if it is used with a release build of the runtime.
+Due to the extreme performance cost associated with these checks, the `-lg:disjointness` flag will only perform the checks when the runtime is compiled in debug mode, and will result in a runtime warning if it is used with a release build of the runtime.